npechl/InterTADs/README.md

 source("Visualization.R")
 ```

+## Data

+The proposed method was evaluated on data from Chronic lymphocytic leukemia (DNA methylation and expression values).
+The datasets have been deposited in the [ArrayExpress](www.ebi.ac.uk/arrayexpress) database at EMBL‐EBI under the accession numbers E‐MTAB‐6955 and E‐MTAB‐6962, respectively.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.